nikhilgreen92/Sentiment-analysis/README.md

 Applying train_test_split
 # Train the classifier
 # Evaluate the performance
-Nw using hyperparameters to better tune data.
+Now using hyperparameters to better tune data.